Thank you for your interest in volunteering at Ontario Shores Centre for Mental Health Sciences (Ontario Shores).

-Step Four: Orientation and Safe Management Group (SMG) Training
+Step Five: Orientation and Safe Management Group (SMG) Training

-Successful applicants must attend a one-day General Orientation session to become familiar with the hospital’s Mission, Vision, Core Values, emergency procedures, infection control information, and policies and procedures.
+Successful applicants must attend a one-day General Orientation followed by a second half-day of SMG training to become familiar with the hospital’s Mission, Vision, Core Values, emergency procedures, infection control information, and policies and procedures.
 A tour of the facility and arrangements for your identification badge are completed at this time.
 All Volunteers are required to wear their identification badges while on duty.

-Volunteers are also required to complete a 4 hour Safe Management Group Training session before starting their volunteer placement.
+The second day Volunteers are required to complete a 4-hour Safe Management Group Training session before starting their volunteer placement.
 This training provides a unique and proactive approach that enables staff and volunteers to manage individuals who are showing signs of escalation.
 Participants will learn skills most appropriate to their everyday duties.

 The test at the end of the SMG session is optional for volunteers.
 Volunteers who do complete and pass the test will receive a Certificate of Training.

 Registration for General Orientation and Safe Management Group Training is completed through Volunteer Services.